antoniuvadan/tonix/NOTES.md

 - is uboot required at all?
   - don't think so bc the SPL can be read from the SD card.
 SPL can do hw init and load kernel directly
-- what hw initialization is required on the first and second stages of the bootloader?
+- what hw initialization is required in start.S?
+  - stack pointers init
+  - bss init
+  - other?
 - going to use UART to display the output of the OS
   - where can i display the output
   - do i need to run a program on my laptop and connect the bbb via uart to it?
   - A: use screen terminal command
   - A: qemu will display output in running shell by default
-- MMC0 vs MMC1
-- when to switch out of real mode
 - can we get JTAG over USB to single-step through the bare metal code?
+  - may not be needed if a good dev env is set up w qemu
 - is etcher needed to configure the microsd card correctly for it to be flashed from?